Where giant kangaroo rats — and other critters — thrive

-An introduction to deep time in the West
+How to find deep time in Seattle

 #iamthewest: Giving voice to the people that make up communities in the region.